Last modified July 7, 2025

 Cluster access control with RBAC and Pod Security Standards

-Role Base Access Control (RBAC) is the primary authorization mechanism for managing access to cluster resources in Kubernetes.
-It is enabled and configured by default on Giant Swarm clusters, and we support common automation use cases through additional platform capabilities described in our Platform Access Management section.
+Role-based access control (RBAC) is the primary authorization mechanism for managing access to cluster resources in Kubernetes.
+It is enabled and configured by default on Giant Swarm clusters, and we support common automation use cases through additional platform capabilities as described in our platform access management section.

 Role based access control